Cycle 2 (2012 Deadline)

 Summary of Recent Activities

-Once the project commenced in September 2014, research goals and objectives were converted to an action plan after consultation with the U.S. partner.
-The staff recruitment was completed, and an inventory was prepared by collecting and organizing information on arsenic removal technologies installed in the Jessore and Chuadanga districts from various sources, reports, and field visits.
+Once the project commenced in September 2013, research goals and objectives were converted to an action plan after consultation with the U.S. partner.
+Staff recruitment was completed and an inventory was prepared by collecting and organizing information on arsenic removal technologies installed in the Jessore and Chuadanga districts from various sources, reports, and field visits.
 The team vetted a total of 15 sample sites in different sub-districts of the above-mentioned districts.
-Eight sites were selected for the research including three arsenic iron removal plants that use passive oxidation, three sites where SIDKO filters are used to remove arsenic, and two control sites.
+They selected eight sites, including three arsenic iron removal plants that use passive oxidation, three sites where SIDKO filters are used to remove arsenic, and two control sites.

 Field-testing of samples (Photo courtesy Dr. Kabir).